Facebook Twitter Instagram

 Grants and Communications Officer

-Responsible for: The administration of our grants programmes and promoting HUC through all communication channels.
+Responsible for: The administration of our grants programmes, capacity building projects, and promoting HUC through all communication channels.

 Background: Paige previously worked in Volunteer Management for an education charity and is an English and History teacher outside of her HUC role.
 She enjoys learning about grant making and helping local charities to support their beneficiaries.